 The word “pastor” is the Latin word for “shepherd.”
 In English we use the word “pastor” to denote a “spiritual shepherd” (one who shepherds people spiritually).

-The pastor is one of the five offices of ministry that God calls some people to under the New Covenant.
-(Ephesians 4:11) (see What is the Ministry?)
+The pastor is one of the five offices of ministry that God calls some men to under the New Covenant (Ephesians 4:11). (see What is the Ministry?)

 Some years ago there was a very prevalent false doctrine in the body of Christ, which we Christians referred to as “the shepherding doctrine.”
 It is still around, but it is not as widespread as it once was.
 The doctrine states that the pastor is the spiritual head of every single person who is a member of his church and that the members are to all “submit” to the pastor as their spiritual head.
 Instead of the individual Christian praying and asking God for guidance in his life, he was told to ask the pastor, and the pastor would in turn pray and ask God for the answer.
 When God told the pastor the answer, the pastor would then tell the Christian member what God had told him.
 In this way the pastor could control every member of his congregation.
 This applied more or less to every area of the Christian member's life—his job, where he could attend school, where he could live, what he could buy and sell, whom he could marry, etc.

 I personally knew a number of people who were involved in this.
 When I was in college I knew this one girl who had a guitar that she was not using.
 She was a member of one of these “shepherding” churches.
 I offered her $60.00 for her guitar and case.
 She told me that she would have to ask her pastor, and that he would pray about it, and then she would let me know.
 I got back with her a little while later and she told me that her pastor had asked God if it was O.K. for her to sell me her guitar for $60.00, and that God had told her pastor that it was O.K.
 She then sold me the guitar and case.